dtaht/rtod/README.md

 minutes for the network to recover, but it will, eventually.
 Usually.

 You may need to clean up nohup.out or kill off processes manually.
+You might get into a state where you have to power cycle the whole network.
+You might contribute to global warming.
+Be *careful* with this tool.

 # Setup